Ivory Act 2018: Judicial review

 A group of Antique dealers known as Friends of Antique Cultural Treasures (FACT), funded by the British Antique Dealers’ Association, challenged the ban in the High Court.
 The group were granted leave to appeal to the Court of Appeal.

-On 18 May 2020, the Court of Appeal dismissing the appeal.
+On 18 May 2020, the Court of Appeal dismissed the appeal.
 The group were denied leave to appeal to the Supreme Court.

 Commentary

 National Geographic described the ban as "one of the strictest in the world" and Reuters said that it was the "toughest ban on ivory in Europe".

+Aftermath

+In May 2023 it was announced that new legislation would extend the ban to the ivory of other species, including hippopotamuses, orcas, and walruses.